2017 Moray Council election

-The 2017 Moray Council election was held on Thursday 4 May 2017, on the same day as the 31 other local authorities in Scotland.
-It was the third successive Local Council election to run under the STV Electoral System.
+Elections to Moray Council took place on 4 May 2017, on the same day as the 31 other Scottish local government elections.
 The election used the eight wards created under the Local Governance (Scotland) Act 2004, with 26 Councillors being elected.
 Each ward elected either 3 or 4 members, using the STV electoral system - a form of proportional representation.

-Following the election, a Conservative-Independent administration was formed.
-Independent councillor George Alexander was appointed Leader of the council, while Conservative councillor James Allan was appointed Convenor of the council.
+The Scottish National Party (SNP) were returned as the largest party on the council again, returning 9 seats out of 26 – a decline of 1 from 2012, and 5 short of an overall majority.
+The Conservatives returned 8 seats – an increase of 5.
+Independent candidates took 8 seats – a decline of 2.
+Labour returned 1 seat – a decline of 2 from 2017.

-In May 2018, all but one of the Conservative councillors left the administration, leaving the independents and Convenor James Allan in a minority administration.
-Following negotiations with other groups, the SNP formed a minority administration in June 2018, with Graham Leadbitter taking on the role of Council Leader and Shona Morrison being appointed Convenor, the first women to take on the role in Moray Council's history.
+Following the election, a Conservative-Independent coalition administration was formed, with independent councillor George Alexander appointed Leader of the council, while Conservative councillor James Allan was appointed Convenor of the Moray Council.